dopt/odopt/packages/@dopt/react-sdk/README.md

 ## Getting Started

-The Dopt React SDK offers a convient framework-native client for accessing Dopt's Model API, allowing you to bind user journey state (defined in Switchboard) to your UI.
+The Dopt React SDK offers a convient framework-native client for accessing Dopt's Model API, allowing you to bind user journey state (defined in Dopt) to your UI.

 ### Installation